PERSONAL FINANCE |

 DESCRIPTION

-Students compare the after-tax returns of normal investing against the returns from tax-advantaged retirement investing.
-They begin by investing in a U.S. stock fund and seeing its return.
-They also look at their tax return and find their refund after dividend income.
-Next, students invest the same amount via payroll deductions to their company’s 401K plan with a company match.
-They then observe that the value of their investment is higher (due to employer matching) and that their refund is higher due to their reduction in wage income and lack of tax on dividends.
-Finally, students increase their contributions to the 401K plan to achieve a savings goal.
+Students will compare the after-tax returns of normal investing against the returns from tax-advantaged retirement investing.
+First, students will invest in a US stock fund and evaluate its return.
+They will also review their personal tax return and identify their refund after dividend income.
+Students then will invest the same amount via payroll deductions to a 401(k) plan, which includes a company match.
+Students will observe the higher value of the investment (due to employer matching) and that their refund is higher.
+This will be due to the reduction in wage income and the decrease in tax on dividends.
+Finally, students will increase their contributions to the 401(k) plan to achieve a future savings goal.

 LEARNING OBJECTIVES

-• Students will understand that the tax code offers incentives to save for retirement.
+- Students will identify tax incentives to save for retirement.

-• Students will understand the concept of a 401K plan.
+- Students will describe the importance of a 401(k) plan.

-• Students will understand how tax-advantaged retirement plans can help them reduce current taxes and make their investments grow over time.
+- Students will recognize how tax-advantaged retirement plans can help reduce taxes paid and help their investments grow over time.

 TIME